Encore Las Vegas: Restaurants

 Switch operated until 2012.
 Andrea's, an Asian restaurant and lounge named after Wynn's wife Andrea Hissom, opened in its place in 2013.
 The lounge area included an LED screen image of Hissom's eyes.
 It closed in 2020 and was replaced by Elio, marking the first Mexican restaurant for the Wynn complex.
 A new Mexican restaurant, Casa Playa, opened in its place the following year.
 Casa Playa is led by executive chef Sarah Thompson and offers a tequila and mezcal selection.

 Clubs

-Drai, who operated the Tryst nightclub at Wynn Las Vegas, was again recruited to run the XS nightclub at Encore.
+Drai, who operated the Tryst nightclub at Wynn Las Vegas, was again recruited to run the nightclub at Encore, which eventually became known as XS nightclub.
 XS, measuring 40000 sqft, was designed as Encore's top attraction.
 It included access to a pool area which had 29 cabanas, as well as topless sunbathing.